popularrobotics/courseW1_teacher_files/README.md

 ### * Python Scripts Under the 'src' Folder
 - **course_w1.py** is the only script students should edit and play with.
 - **course_w1_cheatsheet.py** contains functions written by instructors, including the autonomous driving function.
 Instructors can write functions here for students to refer to.
+It's a cheatsheet.
+Students should try to complete the challenge on their own  before checking out this file.
-- **course_w1_remote_control.py** enables the robot to be controled remotely.
+- **course_w1_remote_control.py** enables the robot to be controled remotely, which can be used to check whether the robot has been correctly assembled.

 ## Notice